Actual transcript of a conversation had this morning in the office:

 One mum even posted a video of the Friday assembly for all the working parents who couldn’t make it.
 Without that kind of support, I think we’d all crumble in a heap.

 At the beginning of the term, I spoke with Kirsty Levin, co-founder of The Parent’s Village who told me she puts aside two nights a week to tackle all the admin.

 “It’s less overwhelming that way.
 And I find I can concentrate better in one hit, rather than drips of information all through the week,” she said.
 “It also helps to have my diary and family calendar on hand to sync everything up.”

 3. Lunch boxes

 It doesn’t matter if you lean towards the bento-style variety school lunch or you turn out the same thing every single day, the lunch box routine is the most bewildering for us daycare parents who didn’t even have to worry about breakfast!
 Gah.

 Making sure you have enough food to last you through the entire week is challenge number one.
 Hoping your kid won’t notice the same filling more than a few times a week is the second.
 And praying that it’s actually eaten comes a close third.
 Oh well, only 11.5 more years to go.

 For mum-of-two, Suze, it is the seemingly constant requests for bake stalls and fundraisers that get to her.

 “It’s like they think we can just cook up a storm any old time we feel like it,” Suze says.
 “Don’t they realise that we NEVER FEEL LIKE IT?”

-“Homework feels like it’s added workload too.
-It’s his workload, but it’s also mine because he needs my help, which I’m happy to give but … TIME!
+As mum-of-two Lana puts it, “Homework feels like added workload for us.
+It’s my son’s workload, but it’s also mine because he needs my help, which I’m happy to give but … TIME!”